 The bioavailability of digoxin can range from 70 percent to nearly 100 percent, depending on the type of oral formulation.
 The elixir and tablet formulations are approximately 80 percent and 70 percent bioavailable, respectively.4 Encapsulated digoxin solution is close to 100 percent bioavailable, but no longer manufactured.
 The bioavailability of intravenous digoxin is always complete.
 The estimated elimination half-life of digoxin can take as long as 48 hours.5

 Digoxin is roughly 30 percent protein bound in the plasma and has a large volume of distribution (VD) of nearly 7 L/kg in healthy adults.5,6 It follows a two-compartment kinetic model with an initial distribution phase into the central compartment consisting primarily of plasma and highly perfused tissues, such as the liver.
 A second, slower distribution phase soon occurs and moves the drug out of the central compartment and into the peripheral, deep tissue compartment.5 The target site, the myocardium, is affected by drug concentration in the peripheral compartment and, therefore, clinical effect may not be seen until sufficient drug has accumulated at that site, which may take several hours after a loading dose.
 Serum drug concentrations early after a loading dose may not represent the true drug concentration at the site of action and may lead to inappropriate dosage adjustments.

 The VD in obese patients best correlates with ideal body weight, rather than actual body weight.7 Due to digoxin's hydrophilic nature, it does not significantly distribute into adipose tissue.
 However, actual body weight should be used in underweight patients, whose ideal body weight is greater than their actual body weight.
-Pediatric patients have a higher ...
+Pediatric patients have ...